-- A framework to define the traffic management behavior for your zones.
+- A framework to define the traffic management behavior for zones.
 Steering policies contain rules that help to intelligently serve DNS answers.

-- Allows you to link a steering policy to your zones.
+- Allows you to link a steering policy to zones.
 An attachment of a steering policy to a zone occludes all records at its domain that are of a covered record type, constructing DNS responses from its steering policy rather than from those domain's records.
-A domain can have at most one attachment covering any given record type.
+A domain can have at most one attachment covering any particular record type.

 - Answers contain the DNS record data and metadata to be processed in a steering policy.

-Ways to Access the Traffic Management Steering Policies Service
+Ways to Access Traffic Management

-You can access Oracle Cloud Infrastructure using the Console (a browser-based interface) or the REST API.
-Instructions for the Console and API are included in topics throughout this documentation.
+You can access Oracle Cloud Infrastructure (OCI) by using the Console (a browser-based interface), REST API, or OCI CLI.
+Instructions for using the Console, API, and CLI are included in topics throughout this documentation.
 For a list of available SDKs, see Software Development Kits and Command Line Interface.

 To access the Console, you must use a supported browser.
-To go to the Console sign-in page, open the navigation menu at the top of this page to go to the sign-in page.
-Enter your tenancy, user name, and your password.
+To go to the Console sign-in page, open the navigation menu at the top of this page and click Infrastructure Console.
+You are prompted to enter your cloud tenant, your user name, and your password.

 Authentication and Authorization